 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our osteoarthritis specialists will help you manage your pain and find the best long-term therapy for your KOA.
-Call our Appointment Line at (972) 258-7499 or contact us by email.
+Book an appointment today.

 Journal of American Academy of Orthopaedic Surgeons, May 1, 2018 – Volume 26 – Issue 9

 Arthritis & Rheumatology, Volume 52, Issue7, July 2005, pages 2026-2032